 Please note: Both of these reports cover data up to May 2019.
 11 of 24 projects were complete at that time.
 12 of 24 were completed between June and October 2019, with the remaining project due for completion in June 2020.
 We anticipate that updated summary results will be available in 2020.
 The evaluation was undertaken prior to all projects being complete, to inform planning for the Victorian Cancer Plan 2020-2024.

 To see this infographic being created, watch this brief video.
 Artist: Jessamy Gee, 2019.

-For more information on VCSP, visit the Department of Health and Human Services website.
+For more information on VCSP, visit the Department of Health website.

 Survivorship Community of Practice